borglab/GTDynamics/README.md

 ```
 where `XXX` corresponds to a folder name in `examples`.
 For example, `make example_forward_dynamics.run`.

-## Using GTDynamics in an external project with cmake
+## Including GTDynamics With CMake

-The `/examples/cmake_project_example` directory contains an example cmake project that demonstrates how to include GTDynamics in your application.
-Use this as a template when you want your project to be not inside the gtdynamics directory (e.g. separate git repo, ROS, personal libraries, etc).
-To test building the project:
+The `examples/cmake_project_example` directory contains an example CMake-based project that demonstrates how to include GTDynamics in your application.

+Use this as a template when you want to set up your own project that uses GTDynamics (e.g. separate git repo, ROS, personal libraries, etc).

+To build the project:

 1. Navigate to the example's subdirectory and create a build directory. e.g.
     ```sh